vkhitrin/cosmicding/README.md

 cosmicding is a [linkding](https://github.com/sissbruecker/linkding) companion app for COSMIC™ Desktop Environment.
 It provides an alternative frontend to linkding based on [libcosmic](https://github.com/pop-os/libcosmic).

-While cosmicding was desgined for COSMIC™ Desktop Environment, it should be able to run cross-platform.
+While cosmicding was designed for COSMIC™ Desktop Environment, it should be able to run cross-platform.

 Features:

 - Support multiple linkding instances (or multiple users on the same instance).
 - Aggregate bookmarks locally.
 - Add/Edit/Remove bookmarks.
-- Search bookmarks based on title, URL, tags, desscription, and notes.
+- Search bookmarks based on title, URL, tags, description, and notes.

 cosmicding was tested against linkding releases `1.31.0`, and `1.36.0`.